-Indicator (c) The facility has large mailboxes where inmates can submit confidential letters to the grievance officer, PREA Compliance Manager, the Warden, or any other leadership staff.
+Indicator (c) The facility has a large mailbox system where inmates can submit confidential letters to the grievance officer, PREA Compliance Manager, the Warden, or any other leadership staff.
 Grievances can be filed in a sealed envelope given to staff if the inmate is restricted to housing.
 Inmates can direct the mail to the appropriate administrator, who will forward it to investigators and the grievance officer.
 Inmates interviewed reported grievances as the fourth option they would use to report a concern after the PREA Hotline #55, speaking to a staff member they were comfortable reporting to, or dropping a note.
-The Grievance Officer was aware that inmates could file a complaint through the administration if they were the subject of the complaint.
+The grievance Officer was aware that inmates could file a complaint through the administration if they were the subject of the complaint.

-Indicator (d) Policy OP 866.1 Inmate Grievance Sets forth the requirements for response and appeal consistent with the standard.
+Indicator (d) Policy OP 866.1 Inmate Grievance sets forth the requirements for response and appeal consistent with the standard.
 The Grievance response times are spelled out in the policy.
-The Policy also has specific language regarding Sexual misconduct allegations received through the grievance process.
+The Policy also includes specific language regarding allegations of sexual misconduct received through the grievance process.
 Staff report that though the inmate may grieve a concern at a routine grievance, the facility will treat the concern on a more expedited process through a formal investigation that would commence immediately.